Old East Slavic literature: Cosmology works

 The early cosmological works of Kievan Rus' were partially influenced by apocryphal writings, mixed with pre-Christian ideas about the structure of the world.

-Thus, much attention is paid to the creation and structure of the world in two of the most significant early works: the Depth Book and "About the whole creation".
-Both works have a complex structure and are probably based on Old Rus' apocryphal legends that existed for the early period after the Christianization of Kievan Rus'.
+Thus, much attention is paid to the creation and structure of the world in two of the most significant early works: the Dove Book and "About the whole creation".
+Both works have a complex structure and are probably based on Old East Slavic apocryphal legends that existed for the early period after the Christianization of Kievan Rus'.

 It is also interesting that in the "Depth Book", as in two other ancient Rus' monuments – "The Conversation of the Three Saints" and "The Conversation of Jerusalem" – for some reason, whales are endowed with supernatural power.
 In the "Conversation of the Three Saints", the Earth floats on top of the great sea on three large whales and 30 small whales; the latter cover 30 sea windows; "The Conversation of Jerusalem" and "Depth Book" connect the movement of the whale with the end of the world.
 According to the "Depth Book" — "The Whale-fish is the mother of all fish.
 On the Whale-fish the earth is founded; when the Whale-fish turns, then our white light is finished (the end of all things will come)".

 The so-called "fortune-telling books" (also "divinatory books") can probably also be attributed to cosmological works, which are currently not officially assigned to any of the genres of Kievan Rus'.
 Fortune-telling books (Volkhovnik, Gromnik, Kolyadnik, Trepetnik, Enchanter, etc.) were mainly distributed secretly: they were copied, sewn into other books, and passed on by inheritance.
 Officially, the distribution of such literature was persecuted by the church; lists of forbidden (so-called renounced) books of Kievan Rus' were compiled, in which divinatory literature was equated with apocrypha.